Reloaded-Project/Reloaded-III/docs/Server/Packaging/Package-Metadata.md

 Some items are stored as separate files:

 - [license][license]: License file, located in `package/license.md`.
+    - This is used if `LicenseId` is not specified.
 - [changelog][changelog]: Changelog file(s), located in `package/changelog/*.md`.
 - [description][description]: Description file, located in `package/description.md`.
 - [config][config]: Configuration schema for the package, located in `package/config.toml`.